lookit/lookit-api/docs/source/experiments.md

 The `random-parameter-set` randomizer is expected to be general enough to capture most experimental designs that researchers put on Lookit, but additional more specific randomizers will also be designed to provide simpler syntax for common use cases.

-## Glossary of Experimental Components
+## Finding and using specific frames

 For the most current documentation of individual frames available to use, please see [http://centerforopenscience.github.io/exp-addons/modules/frames.html](http://centerforopenscience.github.io/exp-addons/modules/frames.html) and [http://centerforopenscience.github.io/exp-addons/modules/randomizers.html](http://centerforopenscience.github.io/exp-addons/modules/randomizers.html).